jagpreetschawla/live_gender_classifier/README.md

 The data set used is taken from <https://github.com/MinhasKamal/DeepGenderRecognizer>.
 Minas Kamal gathered these images from LFW dataset and different magzines.
 It is a quite small dataset, feel free to use a larger dataset for better performance.

-A step by step guide for training this NN can be found [here](http://www.cylopsis.com/post/neural-network/gender-classification/).
+A step by step guide for training this NN can be found on my [blog post](http://www.cylopsis.com/post/computer-vision/gender-classification/).

+I also wrote about tensorflow-serving setup and live realtime face classification in more details [here](http://www.cylopsis.com/post/computer-vision/live-gender-classification/).